aaugustin/myks-gallery/README.rst

 Setup
 =====

 myks-gallery is a pluggable Django application.
-It requires Django 1.11 (LTS), 2.0 or 2.1.
-It also depends on Pillow.
-It works with any version of Python supported by Django.
+It requires:

+* Django ≥ 2.2 (LTS)
+* Python ≥ 3.6

 Architecture
 ------------